hemidovaqil/titanic-hypothesis-testing/README.md

 1) Descriptive statistics

-2)Formulation of the null/alternative hypothesis
+2) Formulation of the null/alternative   hypothesis